-Digital Equity
+Digital Equity for All

-"digital equity is a matter of social and economic justice"
+"Digital equity is a matter of social and economic justice"

 Significance: